 Appendix 7 – Homeopathic Case Management – Management of case records

-emonstrate appropriate management of case records:
+The practitioner of homeopathy is able to demonstrate appropriate management of case records:

-Confidentiality – Written case records (and any videos or other media) are maintained in a safe and secure manner that precludes viewing or access by anyone other than the practitioner (and, on a need to know basis, colleagues who will be bound by duties of confidentiality).
+Confidentiality – Written case records (and any videos or other media) are maintained in a safe and secure manner (under lock and key or computer passcode, or cloud security) that precludes viewing or access by anyone other than the practitioner (and, on a need to know basis, colleagues who will be bound by duties of confidentiality).

 Accuracy – Case records written in a chronological manner that fully and understandably records all salient homeopathic information for each visit or conversation with a client as well as any other pertinent information or paperwork provided by the client.

-Objective and Subjective Information – The homeopath “data” for the case is adequately recorded in a manner that is consistent with the way in which it is expected that the case will be analyzed.
-The analysis is clear to a well informed reader what homeopath process was being followed.
+Objective and Subjective Information – The homeopathy “data” for the case is adequately recorded in a manner that is consistent with the way in which it is expected that the case will be analyzed.
+The analysis is clear to a well informed reader what homeopathy process was being followed.
 Ideally, information relevant to other possible approaches to analyzing a case would be noted.
 Case clearly differentiates subjective elements (personal observations and perspectives) and objective elements (data collected by the homeopath or others).

 Assessment and Plan – Assessment includes both the likely homeopathic prognosis for the case, and, as appropriate, other considerations for the case.
 The assessment includes a differential for several key homeopathic remedies that were considered.
 The plan records which homeopathic remedy was chosen, the potency, and the frequency for taking it.
 Plan includes any instructions, cautions, requests, or other instructions given to the client.
 Plan includes an interval after which a follow-up visit or report should be made by the client.
 Longer term strategy for the case recorded (and subsequently updated) to provide a means of tracking progress over time.